Maxalaar/RFID_Deep_Learning/README.md

 # RFID_Deep_Learning
- Use RFID sensors and deep learning to track the location of tag.
+ Use RFID sensors and deep learning to track the location of tags.